 How well did that work out?

-I can guarantee that the people you recruit just for the sake of recruiting don’t last long.
+We can guarantee that the people you recruit just for the sake of recruiting don’t last long.
 It’s the people who mirror your work ethic and fit your culture that are your superstars.

 Tip #3 – Stop Dressing Like a Slob